 Udongo uwahi ungali maji.
 Work the clay while it is still wet.
 Strike while the iron is hot.

 Ukienda kwa wenye chongo, vunja lako jicho.
 When you go among one-eyed people, put out your own eye.
 Cf. Where ignorance is bliss, it is folly to be wise.
 When in Rome, do as the Romans do.

 Ukiona kwako kunaungua kwa mwenzako kunateketea.
-If you find your own house is on fire, you may be sure that your neighbour's house is burning much more fiercely.
+If you find your own house is on fire, you may be sure that your neighbor's house is burning much more fiercely.
 Consider yourself lucky.

 Ukiona neno, usiposema neno, hutapatikana na neno.
 If you see something and say nothing, you will have nothing to suffer for.
-Cf. Mind your own business.
+(Mind your own business).

 Usiache mbachao kwa msala upitao.
-Never give up your own old mat for a better prayer mat which you see passing.ie.
-Dont desert your old friend for a new acquaintance who may not be permanent.
+Never give up your own old mat for a better prayer mat that you see passing.
+(Don't desert your old friend for a new acquaintance who may not be permanent).

 Usicheze na simba, ukamtia mkono kinywani.
 Do not play with a lion, you might put your hand in its mouth.

 Usijifanye kuku mweupe.
-Do not pretend to be a white fowl (important person).
+Do not pretend to be an important person.

 Usisafiriye na nyota ya mwenzio.
 Don't travel under another's lucky star.
 Do not rely on someone else's good fortune.